Newsletter

 Five Pathways

-The overall goal of the Pro-ARIDES programme is to contribute to increased resilience, food security and incomes of farmer and (agro) pastoralist households through effective, decentralised institutions and organisations, for improved service provision, natural resource and land management and local economic development.
+The overall objective is to «Contribute to increased resilience, food security and household incomes for farmers and (agro-)pastoralists through effective decentralized institutions and organizations for improved service delivery, land and natural resource management and local economic development».

 5 pathways Pro-ARIDES | Pro-ARIDES